PayPal Point of Sale Review: Is It Right for Your Business?

 PCI ComplianceIncluded at no extra cost

-Zettle’s in-person and online transaction fees are in line with industry averages, but that doesn’t mean you can’t get cheaper fees with competitors.
+PayPal’s in-person and online transaction fees are in line with industry averages, but that doesn’t mean you can’t get cheaper fees with competitors.
 SumUp, for example, charges lower in-person fees of 1.69%, while Square charges cheaper fees of 1.4% + £0.25 for online transactions.

-When it comes to Zettle’s card machines, its starting price of £29 + VAT for its new PayPal Reader is cheaper than most competitors.
+When it comes to PayPal’s card machines, its starting price of £29 + VAT for its new PayPal Reader is cheaper than most competitors.
 It’s only beaten by the £19 + VAT Square charges for its Square Reader.

-What Are Zettle’s Card Machines Like?
+What Are PayPal’s Card Machines Like?

-Zettle has three card machines:
+PayPal has two main card machines:

 • PayPal Terminal: A standalone card machine that doubles as a handheld EPOS device, with touchscreen and optional barcode scanner and printer.